Trekking to the tip of Takao

 Takao Part 2 – Ascending the Apex

 Once we had completed our 2-hour binge, we began the tail end of the mission ahead, heading up towards the mountain’s apex.
 Compared to the first section of the hike, the steep slopes give way to multiple shrines, temples and stairwells to climb, for a different kind of challenge.
 Further up the course, you also have an array of food stalls, selling desserts, ice creams, sweets and more.
 If you’re lucky too, you may encounter some of Takao’s mischievous monkeys.

 After another hour or so more, we reached the peak of the mountain.
-Here many people were enjoying lunch time picnics together, as there were several benches, all full upon our arrival, but appeared to be a lot of fun nonetheless.
+Here many people were enjoying lunchtime picnics together, as there were several benches, all full upon our arrival, but appeared to be a lot of fun nonetheless.
 I imagine this is where people feel they have conquered the mountain, and then take refuge with their alcoholic beverages and rice balls.
-There is also a map which points top some of the other mountainous areas throughout the area.
-Mt Fuji can also be seen on clearer days, but we were unfortunately subject to overcast skies blocking out a lot of the scenery.
+There is also a map which points to some of the other mountainous areas throughout the area.
+Mt Fuji can also be seen on clearer days, but we were, unfortunately, subject to overcast skies blocking out a lot of the scenery.

 On the journey home, we walked back to the rope-way station and took the cable car down the slope of the mountain.
-A round trip costs 930 yen or 480 one-way, and usually operates between 9am to 5:45pm. although it may operate longer on weekends and national holidays.
+A round trip costs 930 yen or 480 one-way and usually operates between 9 am to 5:45 pm. although it operates longer on weekends and national holidays pending the season.
 The one-way journey takes about 5 minutes.
-As we felt we had achieved our exercise for the day, we stopped in at once of the local ice creameries to get our soft serve fix.
+As we felt we had achieved our exercise for the day, we stopped in at once of the local ice creameries to get our soft-serve fix.